 Stephani Page, PhD studies the coordination of nutrient stress pathways as a postdoctoral research associate in the Department of Pharmacology at the University of North Carolina at Chapel Hill.
 She earned her PhD in Biochemistry and Biophysics from UNC.
 Stephani earned her BS in chemical engineering and MS in biology at North Carolina A&T State University.
 From the classrooms of elementary schools to the halls of Congress, she has displayed a dedication to science outreach and advocacy.
 Stephani is the creator of the #BLACKandSTEM community and continues to advocate for diversity, equity, and inclusion in science.

-Kristen Gunther is a PhD candidate studying ecosystem management and ecology; she also holds an MFA in creative writing.
+Kristen Gunther is a PhD Candidate studying ecosystem management and ecology; she also holds an MFA in creative writing.
 Her research focus is on developing techniques for effective communication of emerging science to audiences of ecosystem managers and policymakers.
 She is interested in communication as a means to strengthen relationships between scientists, agricultural producers, and other stakeholder groups.
 As a writer, she has worked extensively with mission-driven institutions to develop core identity and value language.

-Teon Brooks, PhD is a Tar Heel alum in psychology and linguistics, who completed his doctorate in cognitive neuroscience at New York University as a National Science Foundation Graduate Research Fellow.
+Teon Brooks, PhD a Tar Heel alum in psychology and linguistics, completed his doctorate in cognitive neuroscience at New York University as a National Science Foundation Graduate Research Fellow.
 His research focused on understanding how the brain coordinates eye movements during reading.
 He is currently a Mozilla Science Fellow at Stanford University where he advocates for open science practices and works on developing open-source tools to allow fellow researchers to easily run and freely share their experiments.

 Ayana Elizabeth Johnson, PhD is a marine biologist and policy expert aiming to strengthen bridges among science, policy, and people.
 Currently, she is a strategy consultant for non-profits and foundations.
 Previously, she was executive director of the Waitt Institute, where she co-founded the Blue Halo Initiative and led the Caribbean's first successful island-wide ocean zoning effort.
 Her PhD research at Scripps Institute of Oceanography examined the ecology, economics, and sociology of how to sustainably manage coral reefs.
 She earned a BA in Environmental Science and Public Policy at Harvard, worked on ocean policy at the EPA and NOAA, was recently a resident at TED, and hails from Brooklyn.